survivejs/webpack-book/manuscript/extending/01_loaders.md

 T> Once the loader is stable enough, set up a project based on *webpack-defaults*, push the logic there, and begin to consume the loader as a package.

+W> Although using *loader-runner* can be convenient for developing and testing loaders, it's a good idea to implement integration tests that run it against webpack itself.
+Node and webpack environments have subtle differences making this essential.

 ## Pitch Loaders

 Webpack evaluates loaders in two phases: pitching and running.
 If you are used to web event semantics, these map to capturing and bubbling.
 The idea is that webpack allows you to intercept execution during the pitching (capturing) phase.
 It goes through the loaders left to right first and executes them from right to left after that.